Device Recall – Biomet comprehensive reverse shoulder replacement systems have been recalled. Shoulder Recall Lawsuits are moving forward.

 Zimmer Biomet Reverse Should Injuries Lead to Recall

 On December 20, 2016, Zimmer Biomet sent an Urgent Medical Device Recall Notice and a Certificate of Acknowledgement form to all affected customers.
-This Notice was directed mostly toward health care providers in an effort account for each of the 3,662 devices distributed between October 2008 and September 2015.
+This Notice was directed mostly toward healthcare providers in an effort to account for each of the 3,662 devices distributed between October 2008 and September 2015.
 But, it is important that consumers take note of this dangerous recall.

 Any individual who received a total shoulder replacement between October 2008 and December 2016, should contact their healthcare provider immediately to determine if the Recalled Zimmer Biomet Comprehensive Reverse Total Shoulder Replacement Device was utilized.

 What is a Reverse Shoulder Replacement Surgery?